Rocking Climbing in Revelstoke

 Spend the morning at Blanket Canyon/Blanket Creek Bridge: Single pitch steep sports climbs in a shady canyon where you’ll find solitude by the flowing creek.
 This area is located 24 kms from town on Hwy 23 S, there is a 5 minute steep walk in, and you’ll find climbs ranging from 5.10a – 5.12b.
 The best climbs at Blanket Canyon: Schweppes 5.10a, Zygote 5.11b, Security Blanket 5.12b.
 The best climbs at Blanket Creek Bridge: Undercover 5.10c, Electric Blanket 5.11b, Blanket Arete 5.10d (2-pitches).
 These areas are not suitable for kids or dogs.

 Enjoy a picnic lunch at Shaketown, full of short single pitch sports climbing and socializing.
 Try your hand at: Quicksilver Daydreams 5.10b, Two Hands 5.11a, Flying Shoes 5.11b.

 If you’ve still got some juice, head down to Waterworld, 2-4 pitch adventurous steep sports climbs over top of Revelstoke Lake.
 Just 12km on Hwy 23 N, and a 5 minute walk in, these climbs range from 5.10b – 5.12a.
-Take caution of potential rock fall and always wear a helmet.
-Be sure to choose a climb well within your means, as you rappel down and then climb back out.
+Be aware of potential rock fall and always wear a helmet.
+Make sure you choose a climb well within your abilities, as you rappel down and then climb back out.
 Best climbs: Pirates of the Waterworld 5.10b and No Panic In The Titanic 5.11b.
 This area is not suitable for kids or dogs.